TacticToe: Learning to Prove with Tactics: Proof Search

 \section{Proof Search}

 Our prediction algorithms are not always accurate.
 Therefore, a selected tactic may fail, proceed in the wrong direction or even loop.
 For that reason, predictions need to be accompanied by a proof search mechanism that allows for backtracking and can choose which proof tree to extend next and in which direction.
 Our search algorithm is a Monte Carlo tree search~\cite{montecarlo} algorithm that relies on a prior evaluation function and a prior policy function.
 Those priors are learned through direct supervised learning for the policy and via the data accumulated during orthogonalization for the evaluation.
-Therefore, this MCTS algorithm does not need to rely on roll outs for evaluation.
-The policy and evaluation are estimated by the simple supervised k-NN algorithm.
+The prior policy and evaluation are estimated by the simple supervised k-NN algorithm.
+We call them priors because these function are known a priori before starting the proof search.
+In contrast, we define later in this section a current policy and a current evaluation which are continuously updated by the MCTS algorithm during proof search through a feedback mechanism.
 A characteristic of the MCTS algorithm is that it offers a good trade-off between exploitation and exploration.
 This means that the algorithm searches deeper the more promising branches and leaves enough time for the exploration of less likely alternatives.

 \begin{remark} Neural networks trained through reinforcement learning can be very effective for approximating the policy and evaluation as demonstrated in .e.g.
 AlphaGo Zero~\cite{silver2017mastering}.
 But training neural networks is computationally expensive and has not yet been proven effective in our context.
 That is why we chose a simpler machine learning model for our project. \end{remark}